signalfx/integrations/collectd-couchbase/docs/gauge.bucket.op.ep_num_value_ejects.md

 ---
 ### ep_num_value_ejects gauge

-This is bucket related metric. number of objects ejected out of the bucket.
+number of objects ejected out of the bucket.